Scale AI logo

 Introduction

 The Scale AI Multilingual Prompts Dataset, composed of 1,000 prompts per language, is tailored to enhance models’ interaction capabilities across multiple languages.
 This dataset specifically aims to refine chatbots' proficiency in engaging with Spanish users from Spain, Mexico and the rest of Latin America, reflecting complexity of global communication.
-Spanish is the only language included in the initial set of leaderboards, but we plan to expand coverage in future updates.

 Dataset Description